Microsoft’s ‘good guy’ approach frays in UK gaming battle

 The regulator’s concern was over cloud gaming, or games streamed over the internet, which represents a tiny fraction of the industry today but where Microsoft, owner of the Xbox game system, already has the most powerful platform and would become more so with the Activision takeover, making it harder for other platforms to compete, Cardell said.

 Macquarie Group analyst Sarah Hindlian-Bowler said it will “be challenging, but possible” for Microsoft to complete its Activision takeover without the U.K.’s support.
-She also said it made sense for Smith to call out the CMA, a relatively new body formed because of Britain’s exit from the EU.
+She also said it made sense for Smith to call out the CMA, a relatively new body formed several years before Britain’s exit from the EU.

 “Microsoft is dancing an incredibly delicate ballet,” Hindlian-Bowler said.
 “I think the aggressive comments from Microsoft really are intended to get British lawmakers and the British people to be really aware that this body, that I think is attempting to do good, may actually do more to set the U.K. back.”

-Microsoft has long pitched itself as a government partner, working with local governments from Wisconsinto Poland to build the data centers that power its cloud computing business and touting its ability to defend cybersecurity, including in places like Ukraine.
+Microsoft has long pitched itself as a government partner, working with local governments from Wisconsin to Poland to build the data centers that power its cloud computing business and touting its ability to defend cybersecurity, including in places like Ukraine.
 It’s proposed regulations to safeguard artificial intelligence and data privacy, though sometimes at the expense of more data-hungry rivals like Google and Facebook parent Meta.

 Microsoft also has faced other scrutiny, including complaints to European regulators that it is leveraging its position to lock customers into its Azure computing platform or bundling its Teams communications software with the rest of its Office suite of workplace products.
 And while Microsoft has endorsed broad AI safeguards, the rapid commercialization of ChatGPT-like products could bring about conflicts for the company amid a growing push to rein in the technology.